Mid-Day Market Update: Dow Up Over 200 Points; Tilray Shares Spike Higher

 Equities Trading DOWN

 Eidos Therapeutics, Inc. (NASDAQ: EIDX) shares dropped 29 percent to $14.35.
-Eidos Therapeutics reported the publication of AG10 molecular design in the Journal of Medicinal Chemistry.
+The decline is being attributed to rival company Pfizer's positive clinical data from its trial of tafamidis.

 Shares of Fuwei Films (Holdings) Co., Ltd. (NASDAQ: FFHL) were down 9 percent to $2.14.